(All quotes from NKJV, unless otherwise indicated)

 1. There are three different types of "Feast" days, or special days appointed by God. ( No work restrictions, regular work restrictions, all work restrictions - but excluding food preparation).

-2. The day of the Lord’s Last Supper (14th Nisan) has no work restrictions.
+2. The day of the Lord’s Last Supper and his death (14th Nisan) has no work restrictions.

 3. The weekly Sabbath has a restriction on our regular or employment type work.
 “Servile” (service) type work is allowed, but has conditions attached (must keep the day Holy and be a delight).